flet-dev/website/docs/tutorials/python-chat.md

 Chat app that you have created in the previous step already serves its purpose of exchanging messages between users with basic login functionality.

-Before moving on to [publishing your app](#publishing-the-app), we suggest adding some extra features to it that will improve user experience and make the app look more professional.
+Before moving on to [deploying your app](#deploying-the-app), we suggest adding some extra features to it that will improve user experience and make the app look more professional.

 ### Reusable user controls